rsxrsxrsx/VTE-wiki/content/DEC/PDP8/DECmate_II_VR201_cable_replacement.md

 RJ11 pin 4 -> DB15 pin 14 (kbd tx)
 ```

 Take care not to swap pins 2 and 3 on the RJ11, or your LK201 will eat +12v and fall over dead.
+Swapping KBD TX and RX is not as big a problem, but your LK201 will not be recognized despite the LEDs blinking on.
 Verify your pinout with a multimeter before plugging the cable into your LK201.
 VGA goes to the OSSC, HDMI (or whatever) to your machine, and you're good to go.
 No more VR201 cataracting!